-However, modern advances in treatment mean that people living with HIV in countries with good access to healthcare very rarely develop AIDS once they are receiving treatment.
+Due to medical advances, people with HIV and access to quality healthcare very rarely develop AIDS once they have started taking HIV treatment.

-The life expectancy of a person who carries the HIV virus is now approaching that of a person that tests negative for the virus, as long as they adhere to a combination of medications called antiretroviral therapy (ART) on an ongoing basis.
+The life expectancy of a person with HIV is now approaching that of someone who tests negative for the virus, provided that the person takes medications called antiretroviral therapy on an ongoing basis.

-In this article, we explain HIV and AIDS, their symptoms, causes, and treatments.
+In this article, we explore HIV and AIDS, including their symptoms, causes, and treatments.

 - breast milk

 The virus cannot transmit through saliva, so a person cannot contract HIV through open-mouthed kissing, for example.

 One of the main causes of HIV transmission in the U.S. is anal or vaginal intercourse.
 For the transmission to happen, the people must not be using barrier protection, such as a condom, or taking pre-exposure prophylaxis (PrEP), a treatment that aims to prevent HIV transmission among people with known risk factors.